 Smoking cessation should be encouraged in all patients, in addition to guidance on avoiding exposure to occupational or environmental tobacco smoke and other irritants.
 Smoking cessation significantly reduces the rate of progression of COPD and risk of malignancies.
 It also reduces the risk of coronary and cerebrovascular diseases.
 Among different therapeutic modalities in COPD, the only two factors that improve survival are smoking cessation and oxygen supplementation.

 Usual smoking-cessation programmes include counselling, group meetings, and drug therapy.
 Some patients may need frequent referrals to achieve success.
 Smoking cessation that includes pharmacotherapy and intensive counselling has a higher success rate and is cost effective in COPD, with low costs per quality-adjusted life year.
-The effectiveness and safety of e-cigarettes/vaping as an aid to smoking cessation is uncertain.
+Data from observational studies do not support the use of e-cigarettes/vaping as an aid to smoking cessation in people with COPD.